alexkb0009/pointing-poker/README.md

 Anyone is welcome to contribute or make PRs!

--   Play around more with code-splitting approaches, try out Suspense and React.lazy.
+-   ~~Play around more with code-splitting approaches, try out Suspense and React.lazy.~~ Done, works nicely, need to analyze+optimize bundle sizes more though.
 -   Allow to scale up to multiple servers.
     -   Could figure out which "SocketIO Adapter" to use (provides PubSub messaging between SocketIO servers for horizontal scaling).
     -   And then build out data model for same database for storing RoomStates.